graphcommerce-org/graphcommerce/docs/getting-started/pages.md

 metaTitle: Build pages
 ---

-# Build pages in GraphCommerce
+# Build custom pages in GraphCommerce

 Previously, you created a custom storefront and started customizing your storefront in GraphCommerce.
 You're now ready to build pages in your